 This Winter has been brutally cold where we are and with that has come lots of sickness.
-Rosie and Jewel have had a runny nose for 4 months straight it feels, and there have been more severe sicknesses mixed in.
+Rosie and Jewel have had a runny nose for months it feels, and there have been more severe sicknesses mixed in.
 If your kids have been sick even half as much as mine these sick kid tips will surely come in handy.

-Sick Kid Tips
+Sick Kid Hacks

 The Best Tips for Dealing with Sick Kids

 1. When your child is stuffed up and congested lather their feet in Vicks Vapor Rub (affiliate link), and then put socks on their feet.
 Within minutes they will be breathing better and ready for rest.
 This really works!

 2. Is your child sick with a stomach bug?
 Keep dollar store table cloths or shower liners on hand for these times.
 Drape one over your child's sheets or over the couch before they lay down.
 That way if they get sick you can just roll the tablecloth up, toss it in the trash, and put another one down.
 This tip has saved me from having to clean up vomit several times.